18F/18f.gsa.gov/content/posts/2022-01-25-tech-talks.md

   - communication tools and practices
 excerpt: "Building cross-system interoperability is long-term work, but the tech talks became an early step in establishing shared understandings and contexts for OHS."
 image: /assets/blog/tech-talks/building-trust.png
-image_alt: "Illustration of an older desktop computer whose screen reads "Building trust with tech talks""
+image_alt: "Illustration of an older desktop computer whose screen reads Building trust with tech talks"
 ---